provisions-group/config-sync-php/README.md

 ### developer environment

 The `developer` environment will create a Config Safe from your developer mount in Vault.
-This requires that Mike Rabius has setup your developer mount in the https://vault.cashexpressllc.com Vault.
+This requires the CIO or Vault admin has setup your developer mount in the https://vault.cashexpressllc.com Vault.
 The first time, you will need to add the following to your local `.env` file:

 > VAULT_MOUNT=auditor-portal/kv/local/your.username
 > VAULT_SECRET=app